 If a job request cannot be satisfied under its current configuration, node manager should have some way of signaling this to the user.

-#3 Updated by Peter Amstutz about 2 years ago
+#3 Updated by Peter Amstutz over 2 years ago

 Yes, that's true.
 I think the right long term solution is for crunch v2 to combine the jobs of crunch-dispatch and node manager into one process, because otherwise neither process has quite enough information to be able to tell the user what's actually going on.

 In the short term, there's still benefit in making incremental improvements to node manager for cloud installs.

 #4 Updated by Tom Clegg almost 2 years ago

 It seems like Nodemanager should emit a log (with object_uuid == job uuid) and cancel the job.